Tacoman99/Ai_trip/README.md

 # Personalized Route Optimization with Crewai

-This repository demonstrates personalized route optimization using the Crewai framework, leveraging AI agents to collaboratively generate tailored and efficient travel itineraries.
+This repository demonstrates personalized route optimization using the Crewai framework, leveraging AI agents to collaboratively generate tailored and efficient travel itineraries and chainlit to manage the frontend

 ## Requirements